fabioyk/lttp-rando-tracker/README.md

     * Blue: All chests can be opened, but using glitches not accounted by the logic
   * Overworld Locations
     * Green: Accessible
-    * Orange: If you killed Aga, you would have access to it
+    * Orange: If you kill Aga, you would have access to it
     * Yellow: You can view what the item is, but you can't get it
     * Red: Not Acessible
     * Blue: Accessible, but using glitches not accounted by the logic